UX

 Most user journeys fail long before the interface

-By the time most journeys reach design, they’ve already been shaped.
+By the time most journeys reach design, they've already been shaped by decisions that will limit what design can do.

 Why journey problems usually start earlier than the screen, and why fixing the interface alone rarely solves them.